MatthiasGolomb/CuHHTP_EDL/README.md

 # CuHHTP_EDL
-This is the repository for the publication of Papername, Journalname
+This is the repository containing the FHI-Aims input files and structures for Papername, Journalname